 In 2013, 911 N Tucker was the site of the Rowhouse Gallery of artist Drew Wojcik.
 The property was remodeled then accenting its historical charm and immerse St Louis aesthetic appeal.

-In 2016 Remodel STL remodeled the interior and exterior including a full southern three-story wall rebuild to historical standards (thank you Andre's Tuckpointing).
+In 2016 Remodel STL remodeled the interior and exterior including a full southern three-story wall rebuild to historical standards.
 This historic remodel included many corrections, upgrades and style additions including hardwood flooring is now throughout, remodeled bathrooms, bedrooms, commercial area and living areas.

 2nd floor- 1920sqft | 3rd floor- 975sqft- Total- 2895sqft